mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 ### Summary of the FOCUS of this thesis - adapting the experience to an academic PhD format

-Creating a design experiment with several interations created not only large amounts of research materials.
+Creating a design experiment with several iterations created not only large amounts of research materials.
 This presented not only challenges of how to prioritise data gathered (Chapter 4), but in addition the rich set of experiences and educational tools created made it difficult to focus the broad experience down into a format suitable for PhD dissertation.

 Decisions to privilege certain aspects were also complicated by a desire to represent a broad picture of the participants experience in the evolving learning design.
-Editing here woudl be a form of deception by ommision.
+Editing here would be a form of deception by omission.
 While the diverse experience may be

-In addition,  as noted by academic research writing format often skirts detail in favour of analyis and results.
+In addition,  as noted by academic research writing format often skirts detail in favour of analysis and results.
 Hoadley notes "the usual study presents a technology fully formed as if it had risen from the oceans like Venus herself" [@hoadley_creating_2002].
 I address tension using the process of creating a chapter which acts as a design narrative, a process which I explain and justify in Chapters 3 and 4.

 Beyond this chapter however I do prioritise key elements of the experience and disregard large amounts of the data gathered.
 I focus on two main sessions out of twelve recorded, putting to one side completely comparative data using a different coding tool.
 I also dropped a chapter exploring a drama process introduced in the third phase of the design.
-Instead, the main prioritisation is represented in the research questions: that being, the use of gameplay design patterns, and their relationship with emerging paticipant agency.
+Instead, the main prioritisation is represented in the research questions: that being, the use of gameplay design patterns, and their relationship with emerging participant agency.

-Even this more limited focus, still contains a rich interplay of diverse tool use, varied  of and a study of different dimentions of agency shown by participants.
-While this may ask a lot of the reader to follow, it is justifyable due to the complex nature of the learning experiences involved.  dfs
+Even this more limited focus, still contains a rich interplay of diverse tool use, varied of and a study of different dimensions of agency shown by participants.
+While, at times, this diversity may ask a lot of the reader to follow, it is justifiable due to the complex nature of the learning experiences involved.

 ## Game making and coding and in schools and formal education